BDC Hamburger Icon

 An "analyst" is someone skilled at analyzing data and can find patterns or actionable insights.

-The answer lies somewhere in the middle: Managers must become more data-savvy and learn to understand basic concepts in data analysis and visualization, in effect, to be able to tell a story with data and to dig into the relevant information and reach data-driven insights.
+The answer lies somewhere in the middle.
+Managers must become more data-savvy and learn to understand basic concepts in data analysis and visualization, in effect, to be able to tell a story with data and to dig into the relevant information and reach data-driven insights.

 Tips for using complex data in business

-• Understand how to use unique IDs.
-With the amount of complex data you’ll be working with, it’s important to understand how unique identifiers denote customers.
+• Understand how to use unique IDs: With the amount of complex data you’ll be working with, it’s important to understand how unique identifiers denote customers.
 This unique ID will match a customer or client across multiple software platforms, so knowing how to assign the ID, how to avoid duplicates and how to pass the ID structure through to every system in use ensures clean, helpful data.

-• Organize data in a simple structure.
-Try to organize data in the most efficient, lean structure to avoid headaches down the road.
-Cover what you need for financial reporting, and beyond that, keep to a simple structure that will make working with datasets easier.
+• Organize data in a simple structure: Try to organize data in the most efficient, lean structure to avoid headaches down the road.
+Cover what you need for financial reporting and beyond that, keep to a simple structure that will make working with datasets easier.

-• Establish a central source of truth.
-Along the lines of understanding unique IDs, having a source of truth enables you to answer questions as they come up in daily business issues.
+• Establish a central source of truth: Along the lines of understanding unique IDs, having a source of truth enables you to answer questions as they come up in daily business issues.
 Where will you look if a client misses a payment or claims they were double charged: your accounting software, a manually created spreadsheet or a customer relationship management system?
-Which software you choose doesn’t matter, as long as you and your team are aware of the single source of truth in the business.
+Which accounting software you choose doesn’t matter, as long as you and your team are aware of the single source of truth in the business.

 Across the board, avoid muddying data with inconsistencies, working off of multiple sources of truth and changing unique customer identifiers.

-Both the line-of-business workers and their companies should take it upon themselves to move their organizations past spreadsheets and into the new generation of business intelligence software, while making sure that the selected tools will be able to meet the demand for rapid analysis of complex data, even by nontechnical users.
+Both the line-of-business workers and their companies should take it upon themselves to move their organizations past spreadsheets and into the new generation of business intelligence software while making sure that the selected tools will be able to meet the demand for rapid analysis of complex data, even by nontechnical users.

 It would not be beneficial to train business users to perform these tasks.
 Instead, companies that want to get serious about data should realize that today’s big and disparate datasets require dedicated employees and the tools to help them prepare and analyze complex data.